insidewhy/thorp/README.markdown

 })
 ```

-Assuming your database layer supports callbacks and promises you can:
+Assuming your database layer supports promises along with callbacks you can use thorp to write a much shorter version:
 ```javascript
 router.get('/user/:userId', function(req, res, next) {
   return User.findOneById(req.params.userId)